evolutics/kerek/README.md

 Pass `--container-engine podman` to use Podman instead of Docker.

-Podman Compose is not supported as it currently lacks the functionality to calculate service config hashes (like `docker compose config --hash '*'`).
+Podman Compose is not supported as it currently lacks some needed features like the calculation of service config hashes (`docker compose config --hash '*'`).

 ## Alternatives